Helping Impact Investors Generate Social and Environmental Impact

 As an impact investor, you make investments with the intention to generate positive, measurable social and environmental impact alongside a financial return.
 Bridgespan Social Impact collaborates with asset managers and institutional investors to generate market-rate returns alongside measurable social and environmental impact.
 Whether you want to set and revise your fund impact strategy, develop an impact assessment methodology, or measure and manage your impact during ownership, our experienced teams can help.

-How We Helped ABC World Asia Develop an Impact Framework
+How We Helped ABC Impact Develop an Impact Framework

-ABC World Asia (ABC), a cross-sectoral impact investing fund launched in 2019, aims to close gaps in progress toward the UN’s Sustainable Development Goals (SDGs) and galvanize the Asian investing community toward greater impact.
+ABC Impact, a cross-sectoral impact investing fund launched in 2019, aims to close gaps in progress toward the UN’s Sustainable Development Goals (SDGs) and galvanize the Asian investing community toward greater impact.
 As part of the fund’s launch, we helped the client team develop an impact approach and assessment framework that incorporated key questions on prioritization, evaluation, and monitoring of SDG-linked targets.
-We continue to collaborate with ABC to conduct impact diligence on pipeline opportunities.
+We continue to collaborate with ABC Impact to conduct impact diligence on pipeline opportunities.

 How We Collaborated with The Rise Fund